 Face-to-face fundraising can be scaled up

 Some fundraising strategies cannot be scaled up.
 For example there is a limited number of trusts distributing grants.
 With face-to-face fundraising, the power to scale up the delivery of your good work is in your hands.
-NGOs that thrive are that most effectively scale up their income generation.
+NGOs that thrive are those that most effectively scale up their income generation.

 Your opportunity is that most NGOs lack both the skill and the patience to invest in building meaningful monthly giving programmes, failing to secure their future.
 Sustained income growth can be pretty tough to achieve without face-to-face fundraising and monthly giving in your fundraising mix.